scheldejonas/week4-orm-jpa/README.md

 #ORM (Object Relational Mapping) with JPA (Java Persistence API)
 ##Step by step:
 Purpose: Simple walk through of JPA Steps:

 1. Create the project.
 2. Create a database and connect (for this demo I use mysql database: jpa1)
 3. Add the MYSQL JDBC Driver to the project libraries
-4. Create a new Persistance Unit (right click project and choose new...)
+4. Create a new Persistance Unit (right click project and choose new..-> Persistence ...)
   - choose EclipseLink JPA 2.1 (Should be the default choice for the Persistence Provider)
 5. Create new file -> Entity Class.
   - Name it Person. and give it fields (ID, age, name)
   - Run this class to create a db table from the entities:

 ```java
 public class Creater {
     public static void main(String[] args) {